Allicin: Biosynthesis

 The biosynthesis of allicin commences with the conversion of cysteine into S-allyl-L-cysteine.
 Oxidation of this thioether gives the sulfoxide (alliin).
 The enzyme alliinase, which contains pyridoxal phosphate (PLP), cleaves alliin, generating allylsulfenic acid (CH2=CHCH2SOH), pyruvate, and ammonium ions.
 At room temperature, two molecules of allylsulfenic acid condense to form allicin.

 Research

 Allicin has been studied for its potential to treat various kinds of multiple drug resistance bacterial infections, as well as viral and fungal infections in vitro, but as of 2016, the safety and efficacy of allicin to treat infections in people was unclear.

-In a small clinical trial, a daily high dose of extracted allicin (20 times the amount in a garlic clove) showed effectiveness to prevent the common cold.
-A Cochrane review found this to be insufficient to draw conclusions.

-A study from 2021 has shown "a combination of the short half-life, high reactivity and non-specificity to particular proteins are reasons most bacteria cannot deal with allicin’s mode of action and develop effective defence mechanism" and argue "that could be the key to sustainable drug design addressing serious problems with escalating emergence of multidrug-resistant bacterial strains".
+A Cochrane review found there to be insufficient clinical evidence regarding the effects of allicin in preventing or treating common cold.

 History

+It was first isolated and studied in the laboratory by Chester J. Cavallito and John Hays Bailey in 1944.

 Allicin was discovered as part of efforts to create thiamine derivatives in the 1940s, mainly in Japan.
 Allicin became a model for medicinal chemistry efforts to create other thiamine disulfides.
 The results included sulbutiamine, fursultiamine (thiamine tetrahydrofurfuryl disulfide) and benfothiamine.
 These compounds are hydrophobic, easily pass from the intestines to the bloodstream, and are reduced to thiamine by cysteine or glutathione.